 This program correlates with the 2006 National Health Education Standards PreK-12 from the American Cancer Society, December 2005-April 2006.
 The content has been aligned with the following educational standards and benchmarks from this organization.
-As a result of activities in grades 9-12, all students should be able to:
+As a result of activities in grades 9-12, all students should develop understanding of

-- Comprehend concepts related to health promotion and disease prevention to enhance health. - Analyze the influence of family, peers, culture, media, technology, and other factors on health behavior. - Demonstrate the ability to access valid information and products and services to enhance health. - Demonstrate the ability to use decision-making skills to enhance health. - Demonstrate the ability to use goal-setting skills to enhance health. - Demonstrate the ability to practice health-enhancing behaviors and avoid or reduce risks.
+- Students will comprehend concepts relate to health promotion and disease prevention to enhance health. - Students will analyze the influence of family, peers, culture, media, technology and other factors on health behavior. - Students will demonstrate the ability to access valid information and products and services to enhance health. - Students will demonstrate the ability to use decision-making skills to enhance health. - Students will demonstrate the ability to use goal-setting skills to enhance health. - Students will demonstrate the ability to practice health-enhancing behaviors and avoid or reduce risks.